 Performing Point-in-Polygon Joins for Store Catchments

-In retail site selection automation, assigning discrete transaction points, prospect centroids, or competitor locations to predefined trade area boundaries is a deterministic spatial operation.
+In retail site selection automation, assigning transaction points, prospect centroids, or competitor locations to predefined trade area boundaries is a fundamental spatial operation.
 Performing Point-in-Polygon Joins for Store Catchments serves as the geometric backbone of location intelligence pipelines, directly feeding downstream revenue forecasting, lease evaluation, and network optimization models.
 This operation anchors the broader Demographic Data Integration & Spatial Joins workflow, where raw coordinate streams are systematically enriched with aggregated socioeconomic indicators.
 Production deployments require strict attention to coordinate reference system (CRS) alignment, topology validation, and predicate selection to prevent silent data loss or misattribution.

 Configuration & Execution Parameters